gmc-code/PC-app-development/docs/tk_widgets/tk_label.rst

 ---------------

 | The `tkinter.Label` widget provides a text label.
-| To create a label widget the general syntax is:
+| To create a label widget the general syntax is (assuming import via "import tkinter as tk"):

 .. py:function:: label_widget  = tk.Label(parent, option=value)